fedhere/DSPS/HW5/README.md

 # 2. reidentifying urban information

 The goal is to identify individual building owners that may violate energy regulations by merging urban datasets.
-Follow instructions in https://github.com/fedhere/DSPS/blob/master/HW5/BuildingsEnergyOwners.ipynb
+Follow instructions in https://github.com/fedhere/DSPS/blob/master/HW5/BuildingsEnergyOwners.ipynb.
+Use the notebook https://github.com/fedhere/DSPS/blob/master/HW5/CBdataWrangling.ipynb to see examples of the pandas functionalities that you will need to complete the homework.